 If you don't have a lot of space for a tomato vine to climb, growing bush tomatoes might be your best bet.
 These foliage-heavy plants grow to varied heights: dwarf varieties remain below 2 to 3 feet, while others are 5 feet or less.

 Determinate tomatoes do best in their own space, making them perfect candidates for container gardens on porches and patios.
-They're also a little less work for gardeners who don't have as much time on their hands to devote to tending to their plants because the plants don't need as much pruning nor do they have to be staked and tied.
+They're also a little less work for gardeners who don't have as much time to devote to tending their plants.
+These tomato plants don't need as much pruning nor do they have to be staked and tied.

 Vining tomatoes, as the name suggests, grow like vines.
-Therefore, they need to be staked to continue to climb upward to 5 feet and beyond.
-The average size is 6 feet, but it's not unheard of for a plant to reach upwards of 12 feet tall.
+Therefore, they need to be staked so they can continue to climb upward to 5 feet and beyond.
+The average size is 6 feet, but it's not unheard of for a plant to reach 12 feet tall.

-If you want a lot of tomatoes at one time for canning purposes, you need to have multiple planted at one time.
-However, varieties are known as "vigorous determinates" or "semi-determinates" will produce a crop of fruit, re-flower, and produced a second crop, rather than spacing out the fruit.
+If you want a lot of tomatoes at one time for canning purposes, you need to have multiple plants.
+However, varieties that are known as "vigorous determinates" or "semi-determinates" will produce a crop of fruit, re-flower, and produced a second crop, rather than spacing out the fruit.

 Indeterminate tomato plants are native to tropical highlands and are referred to as "tender" perennials.
 This means that they die annually in temperature climates, but they can last for up to three years if grown in a greenhouse.